Mechamato Movie: Release

 Mechamato Movie was originally planned to be released in 2020, but postponed to 2021.
 However, due to uncertainty over the COVID-19 pandemic situation and vaccination, the film was postponed several times, from November or December 2020 to March 2021 to May or June 2021 and finally until end 2021.
 However, plans to release the film earlier than the animated series were cancelled due to the COVID-19 pandemic and the animated series had already been developed according to schedule which is set to be released in December 2021.
 The movie would be released after the first season of the animated series or even later, based on the COVID-19 situation.
 In March 2022, the creator Nizam Razak said that they were confident that they could release the film by 2022, while discussions with the cinemas to get the best slots and screening dates had already begun.

 On 8 July 2022, Nizam announced that Monsta is working on getting the release date and shall be released during the year-end school holidays in Malaysia, Indonesia and Brunei.
 On 15 September 2022, it has been announced that the movie will be released on 8 December 2022 in Malaysian cinemas.
 On 9 November 2022, the release of the film in Brunei also on 8 December 2022 has been confirmed, while for other countries, the release would only start from 2023.
-Although the official release only starts on November 8, a day-early sneak preview is also available throughout Malaysia.
-On 21 February 2023, Indonesia's release date has confirmed which is 1 March 2023.
-Then on March 2, the English version release date has confirmed on 9 March 2023 in Singapore.
+Although the official release only starts on 8 November, a day-early sneak preview is also available throughout Malaysia.
+On 21 February 2023, Indonesia's release date has confirmed which is 1 March 2023 with CBI Pictures as the distributor of Indonesia.
+Then on 2 March, the English version release date has confirmed on 9 March 2023 in Singapore with the dub originally from Miami.
+For Japan release, Nizam are trying to configure where to release the movie either on cinema or on OTT platform such as Netflix.
+It was later released on 19 January 2024 in Japanese cinemas distributed by the Aeon Entertainment.
+This film became Malaysia's first animated and Astro Shaw film to release in Japan.

 Reception

-Mechamato Movie managed to rake in RM1.1 million on its first day.
-The film managed to collect RM5 million in just three days.
-It managed to reach RM10 million after 6 days, matching the budget for this film.
-The film has collected RM30.75 million after only 22 days, breaking the record as the highest-grossing local animated film after overtaking Ejen Ali: The Movie, and the second highest-grossing animated film in Malaysia, only behind Frozen II.